-Article 1 Regulations for exchange programmes in the BA AC and BA ES programmes, the MA ESST programme and the MSc ES (Research) programme Further provisions in Appendix 1 BA EER; Appendix 3 MA EER
+Article 19 Regulations for exchange programmes in the BA AC, BA ES and BA DS programmes, the MA ESST programme and the MSc ES (Research) programme Further provisions in Appendix 1 BA EER; Appendix 3 MA EER

 - 1. The International Relations Office (IRO) arranges the administrative issues for exchange students related to the study abroad at one of the partner universities. - 2.
 Results obtained as an exchange student during the study abroad at a partner university may be incorporated into the examination for the programme for which the student is registered, and acknowledged according to the below paragraphs. - 3.
-The courses taken at the partner university must be of academic nature.

-In addition, in the case of master's programmes the courses must be of master's level and approved of by the programme director.

-- 4. Upon return, a certified transcript of records must be submitted at the exam administration by the host university or by the student. - 5.
-The study load indicated on the transcript of records will be acknowledged without adjustment, provided that the International Relations Office approved the courses beforehand by signing the learning agreement (for bachelor's programmes); or provided that the programme director approved the courses (for master's programmes). - If the study load at the other university is not expressed in ECTS credits but in other units, the BoE will convert the study load into ECTS credits.
-The conversion will be based on the study load for a full year of study or a full programme in relation to a study load of 60 credits for a year at UM or 180 credits for a three-year bachelor's programme; or in relation to the 60 ECTS for a one-year master's programme, respective to the 120 ECTS for a two-year master's programme. - 6.
-The faculty registers the approved and the passed credits, also indicating the university where they were obtained; neither course names nor results of individual courses are registered. - Therefore, grades obtained abroad are not included in the programme GPA. - 7.
-For courses taken at a university with which the faculty does not have a formal exchange agreement, prior approval from the International Relations Office is required. - 8.
-Insofar as the EER and these further provisions do not address matters relating to incorporation of components obtained elsewhere, the BoE in consultation with the programme director will decide on the matter. - 9.
-For bachelor students, further information about the procedure for exchange programmes is published in the study abroad information on the FASoS student intranet and on the Student Portal.
+The courses taken at the partner university must be of academic nature. - 4.
+In addition, in the case of master's programmes the courses must be of master's level and approved of by the programme director. - 5.
+Upon return, a certified transcript of records must be submitted at the exam administration by the host university or by the student. - 6.
+The study load indicated on the transcript of records will be acknowledged without adjustment, provided that the International Relations Office approved the courses beforehand by signing the learning agreement (for bachelor's programmes); or provided that the programme director approved the courses (for master's programmes).
+If the study load at the other university is not expressed in ECTS credits but in other university is not expressed in ECTS credits but in other units, the BoE will convert the study load into ECTS credits.
+The conversion will be based on the study load for a full year of study or a full programme in relation to a study load of 60 ECTS for a year at UM or 180 ECTS for a three-year bachelor's programme; or in relation to the 60 ECTS for a one-year master's programme, respective to the 120 ECTS for a two-year master's programme.

+- 7. The faculty registers the approved and the passed credits, also indicating the university where they were obtained; neither course names nor results of individual courses are registered. - 8.
+Therefore, grades obtained abroad are not included in the programme GPA. - 9.
+For courses taken at a university with which the faculty does not have a formal exchange agreement, prior approval from the International Relations Office is required. - 10.
+Insofar as the EER and these further provisions do not address matters relating to incorporation of components obtained elsewhere, the BoE in consultation with the programme director will decide on the matter. - 11.
+For bachelor students, further information about the procedure for exchange programmes is published in the study abroad information on the FASoS Student Intranet and on the Student Portal.
 For master students, further information about the procedure for exchange programmes is provided by the programme director.

-Article 2 Regulations for electives elsewhere
+Article 20 Regulations for electives elsewhere

-Further provisions to Articles 3.8.4 BA EER; Article 3.7 MA EER
+Further provisions in Article 3.8.4 BA EER; Article 3.8.1 BSc GS EER, Article 3.7 MA EER